publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schII/m__us_usc_t7_s7214.md

     (b) __Annual payment quantity of contract commodities__

-        The payment quantity of each contract commodity covered by all contracts for each fiscal year shall be equal to the sum of the amounts calculated under subsection (a) of this section for each individual contract.
+        The payment quantity of each contract commodity covered by all contracts for each fiscal year shall be equal to the sum of the amounts calculated under subsection (a) for each individual contract.

     (c) __Annual payment rate__